 4. Flexibility at work

-Stability is constantly tested because of the continuous changes.
+Stability is constantly tested because of continuous changes.
 As a result, people are looking for independence and autonomy.
 Flexibility is one of the most important needs for candidates nowadays.
-For 88 % of them, having more flexibility is one reason to switch their jobs.
+For 88 % of them, having more flexibility is one reason to switch jobs.